 Energy Efficient Home Design

-And in theory it’s quite straight forward, but we all know that theory and real world tend to be quite different.
+In theory it’s quite straight forward, but we all know that theory and real world can be quite different.

 The number of people involved in the construction or refurbishment of a home is immense and with each person comes the risk that your goal will get diluted slightly.

-So by the time it’s built or renovated and there have been dozens of different people involved (each with their own take on how it should be done) it’s really easy to end up quite far away from your initial goal.
+So by the time it’s built or renovated, and there have been dozens of different people involved (each with their own take on how it should be done) it’s really easy to end up quite far away from your initial goal or indeed the "designed" energy efficiency rating.

 Designing an Energy Efficient Home